conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 As of writing, ``anaconda.org`` does not support generating API tokens that are scoped to allow uploads for some packages but not others.
-In order to secure feedstock uploads, so that, e.g., the maintainers of the ``numpy`` feedstock cannot push a ``python`` version, we use a package staging process and issue secret tokens unique to each feedback.
+In order to secure feedstock uploads, so that, e.g., the maintainers of the ``numpy`` feedstock cannot push a ``python`` version, we use a package staging process and issue secret tokens, unique to each feedback.
 This process works as follows.

 1. When a CI job on a feedstock is building packages to be uploaded to ``anaconda.org``, it